Castle Combe and By Brook

 Pass through a kissing gate and follow the path uphill and then beside the right-hand fence above the valley (Macmillan Way).
 Beyond an open area, wind gently through woodland to a stone stile and gate.
 Cross a further stile and descend into the hamlet of Long Dean.

 Where the lane bears left by Bybrook House, follow the track right to cross the river bridge.
 At a mill house, keep right and follow the sunken bridleway uphill to a gate.
 Shortly enter sloping pasture and follow the enclosed path around the top edge.
-Bear left through a kissing gate to follow a worn path through the field to a kissing gate and lane.
+Bear left through a kissing gate to follow a worn path through the field to a kissing gate that leads to a lane.

 Turn left and descend to the A420 at Ford.
 Turn right along the pavement and shortly turn right again into Park Lane.
 (If you want to visit The White Hart Inn in Ford village, take the road ahead on your left, signed 'Colerne'.)
 Climb the gravel track and take the footpath left through a gate.

-Keep right through pasture and continue through trees to a water-meadow in the valley bottom.
+Keep right through pasture and continue through trees to a water meadow in the valley bottom.
 Turn left, follow the path to a kissing gate and cross a stream.
 Steeply ascend the grassy slope ahead of you, bearing left beyond some trees towards a waymarker post.
-Follow the footpath along the top of the field to a stile and gate, then walk through the woodland to a gate and the road.
+Follow the footpath along the top of the field to reach a stile and gate, then walk through the woodland until you come to a gate and the road.

 Turn left at the immediate fork.
 Keep to the road for 0.5 miles (800m) and take the signposted bridleway right, on a sharp left-hand bend.
 Follow the track, then, just before a gate, keep right downhill on a sunken path to come to a footbridge over Broadmead Brook.